DevExpress-Examples/blazor-drawer-static-ssr/README.md

 ## Implementation Details

-This example contains two nested instances of the DevExpress Blazor Drawe (DxDrawer) component.
+This example contains two nested instances of the DevExpress Blazor Drawer (DxDrawer) component.
 The first (external) drawer is configured for use on desktop devices - the second (internal) drawer is configured for use on mobile devices (less than 769px).

 ```html
 <DxDrawer PanelWidth="240px" CssClass="navigation-drawer" Mode="@DrawerMode.Shrink" IsOpen="@true" >